noir-lang/noir/docs/docs/developers/getting_started/main.md

 ## Learn

-If you want to read more about the high level concepts of Aztec before writing some code, head to the [Concepts section](../../learn/about_aztec/technical_overview.md).
+If you want to read more about the high level concepts of Aztec before writing some code, head over to the [Core Components section](../../learn/about_aztec/technical_overview.md).

 ## In this section